 - 12.1 The Executive may institute disciplinary proceedings before the Panel when it considers that there has been a breach of either of the Codes or of a ruling of the Executive or the Panel. - 12.2 A disciplinary case is one the sole or main purpose of which is to propose that disciplinary action should be taken.
 Disciplinary action is to be distinguished from requiring compliance with, or requiring that action be taken to remedy a breach of, the Codes or of a ruling of the Executive or the Panel.
 In any such case, the Executive invites the person concerned to appear before the Panel.
-If the Panel finds there has been a breach of either of the Codes or of a ruling, it may impose any of the following sanctions:-

-- (a) private reprimand; - (b) issuance of a public statement which involves criticism; - (c) public censure; - (d) reporting the offender's conduct to the SFC or another regulatory authority (for example, the Stock Exchange, the Hong Kong Monetary Authority or any professional body) or an overseas regulatory authority; - (e) requiring licensed corporations, licensed representatives, registered institutions, or relevant individuals, for a stated period, not to act or continue to act in any or a stated capacity for any person who has failed to comply, or has indicated that he does not intend to comply, with either of the Codes or a ruling; - (f) banning advisers from appearing before the Executive or the Panel for a stated period; and/or - (g) requiring further action to be taken as the Panel thinks fit.
+If the Panel finds there has been a breach of either of the Codes or of a ruling, it may impose any of the following sanctions:- - (a) issuance of a public statement which involves criticism; - (b) public censure; - (c) requiring licensed corporations, licensed representatives, registered institutions, or relevant individuals, for a stated period, not to act or continue to act in any or a stated capacity for any person who has failed to comply, or has indicated that he does not intend to comply, with either of the Codes or a ruling; - (d) banning advisers from appearing before the Executive or the Panel for a stated period; and/or - (e) requiring further action to be taken as the Panel thinks fit.

-The Executive or the Panel may report a person to the regulatory authorities or professional bodies contemplated by section 12.2(d) even though there has been no finding of such a breach if the person so reported is governed by rules, regulations or standards of professional conduct of the relevant regulatory authority or professional body and the Executive or the Panel has reasonable grounds for believing that the conduct of such person may have contravened such rules, regulations or standards of professional conduct.
+The Executive or the Panel may report a person to other regulatory authorities or professional bodies even though there has been no finding of a breach if the person so reported is governed by rules, regulations or standards of professional conduct of the relevant regulatory authority or professional body and the Executive or the Panel has reasonable grounds for believing that the conduct of such person may have contravened such rules, regulations or standards of professional conduct.

-- 12.3 The Executive may itself deal with a disciplinary matter if the party to be disciplined agrees to the disciplinary action proposed to be taken by the Executive. - 12.4 Failure of any licensed corporation, licensed representative, registered institution, or relevant individuals, to comply with either of the Codes, or a ruling, or a requirement not to act for a named person in accordance with section 12.2(e) above, is a breach of the Codes and may result in disciplinary proceedings against such corporation, representative, institution, or individual under this section 12.
+- 12.3 The Executive may itself deal with a disciplinary matter if the party to be disciplined agrees to the disciplinary action proposed to be taken by the Executive. - Failure of any licensed corporation, licensed representative, registered institution, or relevant individuals, to comply with either of the Codes, or a ruling, or a requirement not to act for a named person in accordance with section 12.2(c) above, is a breach of the Codes and may result in disciplinary proceedings against such corporation, representative, institution, or individual under this section 12.
 It may (in accordance with the provisions of the relevant Ordinances) also lead to suspension or revocation of the licence or registration of such entity or person.